Learning Speed Adaptation for Flight in Clutter: Training Setup and Implementation

 \subsection{Training Environment}

-We train the policy in a customized simulator.
-Unlike general simulation environments, the simulator does \emph{not} stop the clock while solving for the action (i.e., trajectory planning) in our simulation environment.
+We train the policy in a customized simulator, which parallelizes multiple (30 in our implementation) separate environments.
+Unlike general simulation environments, the simulator does \emph{not} stop the clock while solving for the action, i.e., mapping and trajectory planning, in our simulation environment.
 Meanwhile, the sensory data is updated \emph{asynchronously} with the action.
-This is to simulate one of the most important factors limiting agility, the perception latency, i.e., the time interval between perception and execution of an action.
-Another crucial factor that limits agility, the imperfect performance of trajectory tracking, is also embedded in the environment by setting up the actual PID tracking controller for the vehicle, as described earlier.
+These specialized designs are elaborated to simulate one of the most important factors limiting allowed aggressiveness, the perception latency, i.e., the time interval between perception and execution of an action.
+Even with these designs, however, we can only approximate perception latency because the computing platform at the deployment time is different from the one at the time of training.
+Another crucial factor that limits aggressiveness, the error of trajectory tracking due to limited performance of controller or possible dynamically infeasible trajectories, is also embedded in the environment by setting up the actual PID tracking controller for the vehicle, as described earlier.